 Shopping Unique garden, gift, book, and clothing stores fill our quaint downtown - scrapbooking, needlework, crystals, art galleries, even our own downtown neighborhood grocery store!
 Grab your favorite coffee or tea specialty drink and enjoy a walking shopping tour of Sequim.
-Visit the Sequim Open Aire Market on Saturdays May through October, where local growers sell fresh produce and artisans display their hand-crafted items.
+Visit the Sequim Farmers Market on Saturdays May through October, where local growers sell fresh produce and artisans display their hand-crafted items.
 Stop by the Sequim Museum & Arts Center to enjoy the wealth of Sequim history and visit the Manis Mastadon exhibit!
 And then relax and enjoy a local culinary delight at one of our many authentic restaurants.

 Outdoor Fun Sequim is the Gateway to the Olympic National Forest!
 Bring your bike, kayak, golf clubs, walking shoes and binoculars, and plan to spend some time in the Dungeness Valley.
 You can pick raspberries, blackberries, strawberries, blueberries and savor the delicious Dungeness crab, native to the Dungeness area.
 Walk or bike the Olympic Discovery Trail to Railroad Bridge Park and visit the Dungeness River Audubon Center!

 Local Lavender Visit the many colorful lavender farms in the Sequim Valley.
 Sequim has quickly become the Lavender Capital of North America™ with over 30 farms.
 Lavender is one of the most fragrant and useful herbs known to mankind.
 The Sequim Dungeness Valley has weather conditions perfect for lavender.
 The U-pick season typically lasts from July to October 1.
 Make plans early to attend Sequim Lavender Weekend,America's largest lavender event, held the third weekend of July in Sequim.